HansMaulwurf1/udacity/self_driving_car_engineer/project_1/README.md

 We chose the additional augmentations because of different reasons.
 * using a varying brightness simulates different lighting conditions.
 * varying hue emulates color changes of cars, pedestrians, ... .
 This way the network gets trained more on shapes, rather than on combinations of color.
-* varying saturation and color distorion have a similar effect as the previous one.
+* varying saturation and color distortion have a similar effect as the previous one.
 * Adding black patches simulates the effects of dead spots in the camera sensor.
 These can be created by sensor errors as well as by dirt on the lens.

 The results are now much better, but by far not yet perfect.
 We detect now much more cars, but still no pedestrians.